3arthqu4ke/headlessmc/README.md

 but comes with some overhead.
 A Minecraft version dependent approach are the [hmc-optimizations](https://github.com/3arthqu4ke/hmc-optimizations), another set of mods which patch Minecraft itself to skip all rendering code.
+Additionally HeadlessMc also comes with the `hmc.assets.dummy` property, which replaces all assets with small dummy textures and sounds, which allows for a smaller memory footprint and much less downloads before launch.
 You can also achieve headless mode without patching lwjgl by running headlessmc with a virtual framebuffer like [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml).